Genesis3800/AvailTakeHome/README.md

 ### Rollups

 - We expect the reader to be familiar with projects like Scroll and Optimism, and the basic consensus differences between them.
+As in the reader should know that Scroll uses ZK proofs and Optimism uses an Optimistic approach.
-- We talk about how Rollups are a great way to scale Ethereum, and how they are essentialy taking on the responsibility of executing transactions while still using Ethereum as the settlement layer.
+- We talk about how Rollups are a great way to scale Ethereum, and how they are essentially taking on the responsibility of executing transactions while still using Ethereum as the settlement layer.
 - This means it is perfectly possible to take on at least one of Ethereum's responsibilities.

 - What if there was a project that took on some of the other responsibilities of Ethereum, say for example **data availability** ?

+### Why bother with data availability?

+- The previous section showed how Rollups can take on the responsibility of executing transactions, and that it may be possible to take on the responsibility of data availability.
+But why should we bother with doing that?
+- We remind the users that storing data on Ethereum is expensive, and that is a bottleneck.
+Ethereum's architecture by design disincentivizes storing large amounts of on-chain data.
+- This means if some other project takes on the responsibility of becoming the data availability layer, new possibilities open up.

+- Cue *Validiums* and *Sovereign Rollups*.

+- ZK rollups use ZK proofs to attest to the correctness of the data, and also store data on-chain, thus using Ethereum as the data availability layer.
+What if we still posted ZK proofs to attest to data correctness to on-chain contracts, but stored the data off-chain?
+This is what Validiums do.

+- Lets get even more creative.
+What if, we do the same execution off-chain, but do not post any sort of data or ZK proof to Ethereum through a smart contract?
+What if we posted that data to an independent data availability layer?
+This is what Sovereign Rollups do.

+> This is where the concept of an independent data availability layer should start making sense to the reader, and how it opens up a realm of possibilities.